Don't Stop Me Now: Revisited version

-Sales and certifications
+Certifications

 McFly version

 In 2006, English band McFly covered "Don't Stop Me Now" and released it as a double A-side single with original track "Please, Please".
-The release, titled "Don't Stop Me Now" / "Please, Please", is the first single from their third album, Motion in the Ocean.
+The release, titled "Don't Stop Me Now" / "Please, Please", was the first single from their third album, Motion in the Ocean.
 It premiered on BBC Radio 1 on 7 June 2006.
 The double A-side entered the UK Singles Chart at number one on 23 July 2006, knocking "Smile" by Lily Allen off the top spot.
 It also reached number 15 in Ireland.

-Music video

-The video for "Please, Please" was the band's most "enjoyable video shoot".
-It was shot in an old hospital and featured each of the members McFly being admitted to hospital with various injuries and being taken care of by a red-headed nurse named Lindsay Albright.
-The video caused some controversy as the band appear naked in one scene, and BBC and Channel 4 both refused to show the video even though T4 on Channel 4 showed the exclusive of the video.
-Fletcher said, "I wasn't at all embarrassed about being naked – we're used to stripping off in front of each other.
-But there was one sticky moment where I didn't realize how low my guitar was and I almost flashed everything on camera!"

 Charity

 Some of the money from any version of the single went to Sport Relief and as a result their version of "Don't Stop Me Now" was played across the BBC's sport programmes, including highlights from the 2006 FIFA World Cup.
 It also was the theme for the "Sport Relief Mile", which McFly also took part in.
 Judd also travelled to India for Sport Relief with a collection of other British celebrities including presenter and comedian Nick Hancock and radio DJ and presenter Chris Evans.
 Whilst out in India, Harry took part in a cricket tournament, travelling across India's poorest areas and playing with everyone from the kids to the professionals, all in aid of Sport Relief.